nateforsyth/nateforsyth.github.io/_posts/2019-02-15-from-dot-net-to-sharepoint.md

 DIA was notified of the findings as were the heads of gaming department.

-It was deemed that nothing needed to be done as, from a business perspective, the people chasing the jackpots would statistically lose all of the money they won and then some on-site.
+From a business perspective, the people chasing the jackpots would statistically lose all of the money they won and then some on-site.
+For that reason a monitoring process was put in place to curb the activity when it got out of hand, as opposed to putting the hammer down on the activity.

 #### Fanning the flames